timelyportfolio/gridSVG_intro/index.md

 I believe the choice of method will depend on the user's competence in R and/or Javascript, their desire for customization, and the need for R's data calculation abilities post-render.
 I have posted a lot about using method 1 with rCharts and clickme, so I wanted to start a series of demos using method 2.
 Method 3 is fairly trivial with the full-featured Shiny and Rook once we have 1 and 2 conquered.

 ## Method 2 | R Draw and Render SVG with a d3 Reverse Data Bind
-Much of the R to SVG is already shown [in this blog](http://stattech.wordpress.fos.auckland.ac.nz/) from the R Mecca in New Zealand.
-As Simon Potter has extended SVGAnnotation while improving gridSVG, he has documented the process and the improvements on the same blog and in his soon-to-be-marked Masters' thesis.
+Much of the R to SVG conversion is already shown [in this blog](http://stattech.wordpress.fos.auckland.ac.nz/) from the R Mecca in New Zealand.
+As Simon Potter has extended SVGAnnotation while improving gridSVG, he has documented the process and the improvements on this blog and in his soon-to-be-marked Masters' thesis.
 Since there are still few examples of the data bind step that we know and love from d3 but in reverse, I thought I would share a quick experiment doing a reverse data bind using d3 on a R/gridSVG exported graph.
 For those not familiar with d3, Mike Bostock's [Three Little Circles](http://mbostock.github.io/d3/tutorial/circle.html) will be very helpful.

 If we choose gridSVG, we lose `base` graphics (SVGAnnotation does allow `base`), but I believe its advantages overcome this loss, and we still have the super-powerful `grid` graphics libraries `lattice` and `ggplot2`.
 For this example, I will build on top of a ggplot2 scatter plot example from Winston Chang's [Cookbook from R](http://www.cookbook-r.com/Graphs/Scatterplots_(ggplot2)).
 This is the supporting website for his book

 <iframe src="http://rcm-na.amazon-adsystem.com/e/cm?lt1=_blank&bc1=000000&IS1=1&bg1=FFFFFF&fc1=000000&lc1=0000FF&t=timelyp-20&o=1&p=8&l=as4&m=amazon&f=ifr&ref=ss_til&asins=1449316956" style="width:120px;height:240px;" scrolling="no" marginwidth="0" marginheight="0" frameborder="0"></iframe>.

 Here is the slightly modified code that will produce our starting chart.
-I will keep the smoothing even though we will not use it to show how we can preserve some R features not implemented as well in javascript.
+Notice the smoothing that would be difficult to achieve with just javascript.

 Now would be a good time to get the newest gridSVG with `install.packages("gridSVG", repos="http://R-Forge.R-project.org")`.